Install NetQ Using the Admin UI

 Select the standalone single-server arrangements for smaller, simpler deployments.
 Be sure to consider the capabilities and resources needed on this server to support the size of your final deployment.

 Select the three-server cluster arrangement to obtain scalability, high availability, and/or failover for your network.
-With this release, you must have one master and two worker nodes.
+With the NetQ 2.4.0 release, you must have one master and two worker nodes.
+With the NetQ 2.4.1 release and later, you can configure up to seven additional worker nodes, for a total of nine.

 Install NetQ software.